leftthomas/ProxyAnchor/README.md

---pool_type                   pool type used in model [default value is 'mix'](choices=['avg', 'max', 'mix']) --feature_dim                 feature dim [default value is 1536] --remove_common               remove common features in the training period or not [default value is False] --smoothing                   smoothing value used in label smoothing [default value is 0.0] --recalls                     selected recall [default value is '1,2,4,8'] --batch_size                  training batch size [default value is 128]
+--pool_type                   pool type used in model [default value is 'mix'](choices=['avg', 'max', 'mix']) --feature_dim                 feature dim [default value is 1536] --remove_common               remove common features in the training period or not [default value is False] --temperature                 temperature scale used in temperature softmax [default value is 1.0] --smoothing                   smoothing value used in label smoothing [default value is 0.0] --recalls                     selected recall [default value is '1,2,4,8'] --batch_size                  training batch size [default value is 128]